Gabrieltgaldino/NRG_QT/docs/source/index.rst

 Check out the :doc:`installation/installation_index` section for further information, including how to install the project.

-You can find more details in the `installation prerequisites </installation/prerequisites.html#Windows>`_.

 .. note::

    This project is under active development.
 Please contact rafael.najmanovich@umontreal.ca if you encounter any issues.